kulics/koral/book-en/function-type.md

 In practical engineering practice, given a definite input, the function that will surely return exactly to the output is considered to be a better design.
 Therefore, it is recommended to maintain functional independence as much as possible.
 ## Definition
-Before we have seen the main entrance function, it is only defined using the symbol `$`.
+We have seen the main entry function before, it only uses the fixed statement `Main () {};` to define.

 The main entry function is a special case, in fact, the conventional functions of this language must explicitly declare the identifier, in parameters and out parameters.

-We only need to use `$()->()` to define a function, the first parenthesis is in parameters, the second parenthesis is out parameters.
+We only need to use `id ()->() {};` to define a function, the first parenthesis is in parameters, the second parenthesis is out parameters.

 E.g:
 ```
-function $()->()
+function ()->()
 {
     ...
-};
+}
 ```
 This defines a function with the identifier `function`.

-Note that the function can be defined in the package and protocol, you can also define inside the function.
-When you define a function in a function, the intrinsic does not have a public property and belongs only to the private function of the current function.
+It should be noted that functions can be defined in namespaces, packages, protocols, or inside functions.
+When defining a function in a function, the internal function does not have a public property and belongs only to the private function of the current function.
 ## Call
-Unlike the main entrance function can not be called, conventional functions can be used to call identifier, we only need to add `.()` behind the identifier can use the function.
+Unlike the main entry function, which cannot be called, regular functions can be called with an identifier.
+We only need to use the `id.()` statement to use the wrapped function.

 E.g:
 ```
-function.(); // call function
+function.()  // call function
 ```
 ## Parameter
 Although functions can perform specific functions without any parameters, more often we need to be able to accept some input data, or to return data, or both, which requires parameters to help us accomplish task.

-Very simple, we only need to use `identifier: type` declare the parameters.
+Very simple, we only need to use `id:type` declare the parameters.

 E.g:
 ```
-func $(x: i32)->(y: i32)
+func (x:i32)->(y:i32)
 {
-    <- (x * x);
+    <- (x * 2)
-};
+}
 ```
 The meaning of this function is to accept an input `i32` parameter `x` and a `i32` parameter `y`.